 The state of California is notorious for its modernized approach to cannabis use.
-It’s considered one of the more cannabis-friendly states in the country, yet marijuana it’s still illegal on a federal level, which is why it’s important to enlist the help of an experienced marijuana attorney to understand the nuances regarding what can and can’t be done now that cannabis is legal in California for a variety of purposes, including:
+It’s considered one of the more cannabis-friendly states in the country, yet marijuana it’s still illegal on a federal level, which is why it’s important to enlist the help of an experienced marijuana lawyer near LA County, CA, to understand the nuances regarding what can and can’t be done now that cannabis is legal in California for a variety of purposes, including:

 In 1996, California led the country with its initiative to legalize the medical use of cannabis.
 According to the current Medical Marijuana Program, a list of serious medical conditions compiled in the California Health and Safety Code establishes in which instances a patient is likely to benefit from the use of medicinal marijuana, such as cancer, AIDS, arthritis, anorexia, glaucoma, migraine, seizures, severe nausea, amongst others.